kencodest/alx-pre_course/0x01-git/README.md

-This is the 0x01-git directory.
+This is the 0x01-git directory.I am excited to embark on this journey to becomig a world-class software engineer.